 FINAL VERDICT: 4/5

 It is no surprise that Saint-Germain ended up being my favourite of the group.
-I just have a thing for tragic characters who has against the world for the one they love.
+I just have a thing for tragic characters who has to fight against the world for the one they love.
 Hell the moment I saw him, I knew he was going to be one of my top picks, so I was quite happy with my decision to save him second to last.
 Thank god for that, because during my very first playthrough of the game, I had accidentally locked myself onto his route.
 Although I didn’t know what I was doing at the time, my instincts told me to stop when the question came up of whether or not to stay or return to the original mansion- luckily I didn’t pick either answer at the time, and spared myself from spoiling myself the juiciest details that would quickly follow!

 It’s a tragic love story alright, and it fucking hurts.
 In the beginning I started to get seriously worried when Saint-Germain revealed he tricked her and has essentially kidnapped her, and then drugged her so he could kill her.
 I was thinking, “GOD DAMN IT.
 JUST WHEN I THOUGHT THIS GAME DIDN’T HAVE ANY CRAZY YANDERES THIS HAPPENS.”
 At that moment I was just at loss because I liked this guy so much, but if he turns out to be some crazy psycho… That would have sucked.
 Thankfully that wasn’t the case, he had other reasons why he had to kill her, and given her opportunities to escape as well, mainly because he didn’t want to and ultimately chose to save her.
 The only thing that I kind of alarmed me was how he seems to be the quiet possessive type.
 When he kept on going on how “you’re mine” I was starting to get a bit worried.
 Luckily it didn’t seem to go beyond the scene they went back to Isaac’s labs, unlike I have seen in some other otome games…